 - Unpaid tax liens

-If you see any of these on your report and the information is inaccurate, get it corrected by contacting the credit bureau.
+If you see any of these on your report and the information is inaccurate, contact the credit bureau to get it corrected.

-For delinquencies and tax liens, the best thing to do is to pay off your debt before applying for a business loan.
+For delinquencies and tax liens, paying off your debt before applying for a business loan is the best thing to do.
 Some online lenders may be willing to work with you, but you will have limited options and face high rates and fees.

 If you’ve gone through a recent bankruptcy, you might be stuck playing the waiting game.
-There are a select few lenders who will offer you a loan if you’ve declared bankruptcy within the last year or two.
-But most typically don’t approve a business loan if you’ve filed for bankruptcy in the last three to five years.
+A select few lenders will offer you a loan if you’ve declared bankruptcy within the last year or two.
+But most typically don’t approve a business loan if you’ve filed for bankruptcy in the previous three to five years.

 Most business loans have revenue requirements.
-The more money your business makes, the less trouble it is likely to have with making monthly payments.
+The more money your business makes, the less trouble it will likely have with making monthly payments.

-If you don’t have revenue, you’re not completely out of luck.
+You’re not entirely out of luck if you don’t have revenue.
 Some types of loans, like equipment financing, may not have a revenue requirement.

 Years in business

 You’ll have an easier time securing a loan if you’re an established business.
-Lenders see businesses that are less than two years old as riskier ventures than companies that have been around longer.
+Lenders see businesses under two years old as riskier ventures than companies that have been around longer.
 The older your business, the more experience you’ll have with running it and the more likely it is to keep operating successfully.